Generic Name: chloroxylenol/pramoxine/glycerin/zinc ear drops (KLOR-oh-ZYE-le-nol/pram-OX-een/GLIS-er-in/zink)

 Brand Name: Examples include Zinotic and Zinotic ES

-Zinotic drops is used for:
+Zinotic drops are used for:

 Treating certain infections of the outer ear.
 It is also used to control pain and itching caused by these infections.
 It may also be used for other conditions as determined by your doctor.

-Zinotic drops is an antibacterial, anesthetic, and skin protectant combination.
+Zinotic drops are an antibacterial, anesthetic, and skin protectant combination.
 It works by killing sensitive bacteria or fungi and temporarily relieving ear pain.
 An ingredient in Zinotic drops also helps the medicine penetrate into the skin.

 Do NOT use Zinotic drops if: